svitovyda/autocomplete_test_task/README.md

 - `yarn compile` to check the `TypeScript` compilation
 - `yarn check` to run Lint and Prettier in a check mode
-- `yarn fix` to run Lint and Prettier in fix mode on entire project
+- `yarn fix` to run Lint and Prettier in fix mode on the entire project

 ## How the `Autocomplete` works:

-With props `{data, onQueryChanged, onItemSelected, maxOptionsToShow, minAcceptableLength, debounceInterval, placeholder, initialInput}` developers can use `Autocomplete` for common "dynamic" cases of showing strings where the search result comes from some other code - request to backend, some other function etc., where `data` - search result, `onQueryChanged`, `onItemSelected` - callbacks that will be triggered when debouncing of query will happen and when user selects an item. `initialInput` should be a text or empty string, to initialize or reset (basically, to control) the text input with a given value. `placeholder` is a default text to show in input before user starts typing.
+With props `{data, onQueryChanged, onItemSelected, maxOptionsToShow, minAcceptableLength, debounceInterval, placeholder, initialInput, loading, LoadingAnimation, keepDropDownOnSelect}` developers can use `Autocomplete` for common "dynamic" cases of showing strings where the search result comes from some other code - request to backend, some other function etc.
+- `data` - search result;
+- `onQueryChanged` - callback that is triggered when debouncing of query will happen;
+- `onItemSelected` - callback that is triggered when the user selects an item;
+- `initialInput` - if it's a text or empty string, it initializes or resets (basically, controls) the text input with a given value;
+- `placeholder` - a default text to show in the input before the user starts typing;
+- `loading` - weather drop-down should show loading animation;
+- `LoadingAnimation` - which animation to show;
+- `keepDropDownOnSelect` - configures if drop-down should be opened when the item was selected by the user;

+There can be other configurational properties, depending on the project needs.

 This case is shown in a demo **`WordsScreen`**.

- - _Note:_ the `loading` status of data loading hook could be ignored, as loading gets called for the `Autocomplete`, not for the content of the screen.

- - _Note:_ I used the **WireMock** API, where the search is faked by always returning the string surrounded with random chars of random length as prefix and sufix, so the data will never be the same for the same `query` and will always return some search results.
+ - _Note:_ I used the **WireMock** API, where the search is faked by always returning the string surrounded with random chars of random length as prefix and suffix added to `query`, so the data will never be the same for the same `query` and will always return some search results.
+ - _Note:_ as `contentFetcher` is implemented to specifically serve search words by query and it shouldn't be universal in this project, I didn't implement the erasing of previous `data` in its state, to be able to show previous search results in case of errors.
+It can be converted into a more universal one, either by making erasing of previously loaded `data` configurable or by preserving non-empty data in a separate state outside of this universal hook.

- #### The script generating mocks on **WireMock**:
+ #### The script generating mocks on **WireMock** (for **`WordsScreen`** demo example):
  **`/search`**
  ```
  [